saboyle/python-nats-pipeline-rest-gateway/README.md

 **An example gateway to:**

 1. Receive REST requests.
-2. Submit to message queue.
-3. Pipeline stage Validates message.
-4. If valid passes message onto second message queue.
+2. If valid passes message onto second message queue.
-5. If invalid post invalid message onto invalid message queue.
+3. If invalid return invalid json message to caller.
-6. Gateway listens for response and returns to caller.
+4. Gateway listens for pipeline response and returns to caller on receipt.

 ## Example scenario: